hail-is/hail/python/pyhail/docs/getting_started.rst

   You can also download the source code directly from `Github <https://github.com/broadinstitute/hail/archive/master.zip>`_.

+To install all dependencies for running locally on a fresh Ubuntu installation, use this `script <https://github.com/hail-is/hail/wiki/Install-Hail-dependencies-on-a-fresh-Ubuntu-VM>`_.

 The following commands are relative to the ``hail`` directory.

 -------------------------